jackobailey/CV/README.md

-# Jack-Bailey-CV
+# Jack Bailey

-Jack Bailey's CV
+This repository contains the most recent version of my CV.